Lessons in Bar Hopping

-In Chicago The Bedford in Wicker Park is a newcomer sure to earn a slot on any serious Chicago cocktailian crawl; owner Pete Gugni hosted our NCB Cocktail Party to rave reviews.
-Downtown, the Hubbard Inn is an intimate (despite its generous size), eccentric tavern that beckoned me to stay longer and sip another English Daisies (tequila, lime juice, lavender elixir), but alas, I had a flight to catch.
+The Bedford in Chicago’s Wicker Park is a newcomer sure to earn a slot on any serious Chicago cocktailian crawl.
+Downtown, the Hubbard Inn is an eccentric tavern that beckoned me to stay and sip another English Daisy (tequila, lime juice, lavender elixir).

 Next, Denver offered up pre-game energy at The Tavern Downtown.
-Wall-to-wall Rockies fans packed the rooftop patio, downing beers, wings and burgers looking out at the famed Coors Field stadium.
+Wall-to-wall Rockies fans packed the rooftop patio, downing beers, wings and burgers while looking out at the stadium.

-Back at home, I hit Chop House in Smithtown, NY, and discovered a fantastic wine-by-the-glass deal: buy one, get the second for a dime.
-Seriously, a dime.
-So for $22 plus tip, my cohort and I enjoyed two glasses each – a comfortable price in a very classy and comfortable setting.
-Later that week, we wandered into newcomer Arthur Avenue to find a good crowd enjoying a good band.
+Back at home, I hit Chop Shop Bar & Grill in Smithtown, N.Y., and discovered a fantastic wine-by-the-glass deal: buy one, get the second for a dime.
+For $22 plus tip, my cohort and I enjoyed two glasses each — a comfortable price in a classy setting.
+Later that week, we wandered into Smithtown newcomer Arthur Avenue to find a crowd enjoying a good band.
 We intended to stay for one drink, but hung out for the entire set and beyond, running a healthy tab in the process.

-Finally, the ugly: Broadway Bar in Amityville, NY.
-The owners shouldn’t be insulted to hear it’s ugly (they probably know that); it’s scruffy and dark, and every available wall space is riddled with graffiti and plastered with band posters.
-It’s true to its roots: a gritty bar for gritty, hard-driving bands.
+Finally, the ugly: Broadway Bar in Amityville, N.Y.
+It’s scruffy and dark; every available wall space is riddled with graffiti and plastered with band posters.
 Not exactly my style, but kudos for authenticity.

-Why share my recent adventures?
-An element of each bar is etched in my memory: inviting ambience, great drink, knowledgeable server, great deal, lively entertainment or simply being unapologetically raw.
-What are you known for?
-What stands out in peoples’ minds as they walk out your doors?
+An element of each bar is etched in my memory: inviting ambiance, a delicious drink, a knowledgeable server, a great deal… What are you known for?
 If you’re not sure, find out.
-Ask them or check out reviews on FourSquare, Yelp and other sites.
-Is their memorable element good (great service) or not so good (stale beer smell)?
-Are you known for what you want to be known for or something you never expected?
+Ask your guests or check reviews on Foursquare, Yelp and other sites.
+Is their memorable element good or not so good?

-This is powerful knowledge.
-If you don’t see your business the way your customer does, you don’t have a clear understanding of what’s working, and what’s not.
-So ask them and act on the information.
+Knowledge is power.
+If you don’t see your business the way your customer does, you don’t have a clear understanding of what’s working and what’s not.

 See you at the bar (maybe yours)!